 To avoid this, hire a mediator or an attorney.
 They can help sort through family disagreements so you can arrive at a decision on whether to sell the house.

-After following all the recommendations above, you will now be ready to sell your property in Oregon.
+Following all the recommendations above, you will now be ready to sell your property.
 Your next step would be to choose a way to sell it.
 You can either hire a real estate agent to sell an inherited home, sell it on your own, sell to a real estate investor, or an iBuyer.

-4 Ways to Sell an Inherited House in Oregon
+4 Ways to Sell an Inherited House Oregon

 1. Real Estate Agent